jaspector

 Anderson County states building permits are required for any and all structures over 100 square feet or costing $1,000 or greater.

+Not all construction work requires a permit in unincorporated Anderson County, TN.
 The following work is generally exempt: Sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Swings and other playground equipment; Window awnings supported by an exterior wall that do not project more than 54 inches and do not require additional support; Decks not exceeding 100 square feet, not more than 30 inches above grade, not attached to a dwelling, and not serving the exit door required by the code.
+When in doubt, confirm with the local building department before starting work.